simpleanalytics/rubyonrails-plugin/README.md

 [Simple Analytics](https://simpleanalytics.com/) is a privacy friendly analytics.
 No consent required from your visitors!

-This gem adds the [JavaScript Tracking Script](https://docs.simpleanalytics.com/script) to the `<head>` tag of your Ruby on Rails application.
+This gem adds the [JavaScript Tracking Script](https://docs.simpleanalytics.com/script) to the `<head>` tag of your Ruby on Rails applications.

 ## 🚀 Installation